adamsilver/fdpb/06-an-inbox.md

 ## List types

 First, we're going to look at how best to mark-up a list of emails.
 Discussing lists may seem out of place in a book about forms, but forms rarely form part of an interface on their own.
-Ignoring their surrounings can easily result in disagreeable experiences.
+Ignoring their surroundings can easily result in disagreeable experiences.

 The meaning&mdash;or semantics&mdash;behind elements should drive their visual design.
-That is, something should look like it behaves.
-There are 4 elements we can use to construct lists each with different semantics:
+Put simply, things should look like they function.
+There are 4 elements we can use to construct lists each with different semantics: description lists, tables, ordered lists and unordered lists.

-- Description lists
-- Tables
-- Ordered lists and unordered lists

 Let's discuss the pros and cons of each in relation to our inbox and pick the best one for the job.

 ### Description lists